taylorjg/hangman-elm/README.md

 * ~~correctly chosen letters should have disabled green buttons~~
 * ~~incorrectly chosen letters should have disabled red buttons~~
+* ~~show letter buttons in three rows~~
 * ~~add GameState type (InProgress / GameOver)~~
 * ~~only process ChooseLetter msg when InProgress~~
 * when GameOver, display a NewGame button
 * add ChooseWord msg and send it on NewGame button click
+* handle ChooseWord msg by hardcoded word to "ELM" (as is currently done)
+* cause ChooseWord on startup
-* handle ChooseWord msg by choosing a random word from a small hardcoded dictionary (effect)
+* enhance handling of ChooseWord by choosing a random word from a small hardcoded dictionary
-* do ChooseWord on startup
 * ~~add number of lives count~~
 * ~~display remaining lives count~~
 * ~~add Outcome type (Won | Lost) and model field of type Maybe Outcome~~